neg0/enterprise-concurrency-patterns-golang/future/README.md

 * The function will return a string (maybe) or an error
 * The handlers must be already defined before executing the function
 * The design must be reusable

+## Tests
+There are two sets of tests for this pattern:
+* Integration tests are included under `future_test` package to emulate import and creating real HTTP GET Calls
+* Unit tests are included under `future` package as per classic Golang convention

+In order to run the tests individually, please go inside `future` or `future_test` directory and run the following:

+    ~$: go test -run=<NameOfTestMethod> -v .
+    ~$: go test -run=TestFuture -v .

+if you wish to run the tests individually, please use following command:

+    ~$: go test -run=TestFuture/<test_description> -v .
+    ~$: go test -run=TestFuture/when_result_is_successful -v .